khazar08/ml-core/README.md

 4. **Twin Delayed Deep Deterministic Policy Gradient (TD3)**: A TD3 agent with dual critics and delayed policy updates for stable learning on CartPole.

+5. **Soft Actor-Critic (SAC)**: A SAC agent with automatic temperature tuning that learns to balance CartPole through maximum entropy reinforcement learning.